 Teen Crystal Meth Addiction

-Teen crystal meth addiction is a problem that has invaded the United States on all fronts.
-Unlike many other illicit drugs, it is made in the country, often in rural or suburban underground meth labs.
-It is an inexpensive drug and one that is often used socially and in conjunction with other drugs like alcohol or marijuana.
-It causes a rapid degeneration in a relatively short period of time – parents are often shocked by how quickly their teen’s entire appearance and personality changes under the influence of crystal meth addiction.
+It is an inexpensive drug and one that is often used with other drugs like alcohol or marijuana.
+It causes a rapid degeneration in a short period of time.
+Parents are often shocked by how quickly their teen’s entire appearance and personality changes under the influence of crystal meth addiction.
+Therefore, it is key to be vigilant.
+If you notice symptoms, please address it right away.

 Teen Crystal Meth Addiction 101

-The drug’s chief function is to provide a stimulating high that gives the teen energy and focus.
-Many teens use it because it increases their metabolism and they drop weight rapidly while on the drug.
-Other teens take it to help them stay out later with friends, while a few use it to stay awake to study or complete school projects.
-Teens often abuse the drug by snorting the powder in lines like cocaine, cooking and injecting it like heroin or smoking it in a pipe.
-All of these methods deliver the same rush of euphoria immediately followed by a high-energy period.
+Many teens use it because they drop weight rapidly while on the drug.
+Other teens take it to help them stay out later with friends.
+Some also use it to stay awake to study or complete school projects.
+Teens often abuse the drug by snorting or smoking the powder or cooking and injecting it.
+A rush of euphoria is followed by a high-energy period.

 Does Your Child Have a Crystal Meth Problem

-Because the initial effects of the drug are weight loss, social interaction and late nights, many parents don’t recognize crystal meth addiction in their teens right away.
-Within a relatively short period, if you notice any of the following, your teen might be on drugs or crystal meth:
+Because the initial effects of the drug are weight loss, social interaction, and late nights, many parents don’t recognize crystal meth use in their teens right away.

 • Your teen is losing weight too quickly: Teens can lose 10 pounds in a week due to increased metabolism caused by the drug and a loss of appetite.
 Malnourishment is often evidenced in just a few short weeks through bad skin, lackluster hair, sunken cheeks and eye sockets, and saggy skin.